 Researchers from Libya publish articles in international Open Access journals, for example, in 2013, 4 research articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them are highly accessed (most viewed) articles authors from: Faculty of Medicine and Health Sciences - Gomail, University of Aljabal Algharbil, Zawia, and Faculty of Veterinary Medicine, and Al Fateh University.
+The recent statistics on research articles are unavailable at this point.

 Currently, no OA mandates are registered in ROARMAP.